Priorities USA Action: Hillary Clinton

 In 2014, the organization began to focus efforts on raising funds to help Hillary Clinton in her 2016 presidential campaign.
 Jim Messina and Jennifer Granholm (former Governor of Michigan) were drafted to serve as co-chairs of the organization.
 Granholm resigned in August 2015 to join Correct the Record, another pro-Clinton super PAC.
+As of September 2016, it had amassed $132 million in support of Clinton.
+The top six donors to the super PAC have given $43.5 million, which is a third of the money collected by Priorities USA Action in the 2016 election cycle.
+The super PAC raised $21.7 million in August 2016, marking its largest monthly fundraising haul.

 The group was headed by David Brock from 2014 until his resignation in February 2015.